 Oliphant Enterprises, Inc., has been responsible for the development and construction of some of CV’s most prominent residential, commercial, and recreational properties.
 Some of Mr. Oliphant most notable projects include the Indian Wells Tennis Garden, the Classic Club in Palm Desert, and Palm City (California’s first retirement community, now known as the Palm Desert Resort County Club).

-Mr. Oliphant has also served the City of Indian Wells for two years as planning commissioner, six years as city councilman, two years as vice mayor, and eight years as mayor.
+Mr. Oliphant has also served the City of Indian Wells for two years as a planning commissioner, six years as city councilman, two years as vice mayor, and eight years as mayor.

 Among his many other community activities, Mr. Oliphant helped found the Coachella Valley Economic Development Conference, the Coachella Valley Economic Partnership, the Palm Springs Desert Resorts Convention and Visitors Bureau, and the Lincoln Club of the Coachella Valley.
-He has also serves as president of the Indian Wells Rotary Club and the Coachella Valley Boy Scouts of America.
+He has also served as president of the Indian Wells Rotary Club and the Coachella Valley Boy Scouts of America.

-Mr. Oliphant has also made lasting contributions to higher learning in the region though his long-term service as a member of the CSU San Bernardino Advisory Board, as well as his work as co-chair of fundraising for the public/private partnership that has built facilities for the new Palm Desert campus of CSUSB.
+Mr. Oliphant has also made lasting contributions to higher learning in the region through his long-term service as a member of the CSU San Bernardino Advisory Board, as well as his work as co-chair of fundraising for the public/private partnership that has built facilities for the new Palm Desert campus of CSUSB.

 Over the years, Mr. Oliphant has received numerous awards for his service.
 Among other honors, he has been inducted into the Building Industry Association Hall of Fame, named a Fellow at UC Riverside, and presented an honorary doctorate by CSU.